AvPKing/AvPCharacters/README.md

 ## How to configure
 The game can load the textures of at most 3 missions.
 You can select these by editing Multiplayer.lst to include the respective files in the "mission" folder.
-By default A01_Lab and M04_Ruins are included, as they contain the textures for all characters and cause few conflicts.
+By default A01_Lab and M04_Ruins are included, as they contain the textures for almost all characters and cause few conflicts.

 ## How to disable
 In Multiplayer.lst remove everything except Characters/Multiplayer.en